-My first home was a condo with a dark oil finished engineered wood floor.
+My first home was a condo with a dark oil-finished engineered wood floor.
 The home was mostly modern décor.
-Several years after the floors were installed I was watching sports in the living room when my wife asked me why it sounds like there is a squishy sound on the wood floor.
+Several years after the floors were installed I was watching sports in the living room when my wife asked me why it sounded like there was a squishy sound on the wood floor.
 Turns out it was a flooded floor…This caught my attention right away.
 I decided to pause the game to see if we could replicate the issue.
 Some water seeped out from the edges of each plank and I knew something was wrong.
-Upon further investigating, the leak came from an air conditioner unit in the utility closet.
+Upon further investigation, the leak came from an air conditioner unit in the utility closet.
 Who would have guessed something so small such as a pebble being stuck in a condensation tube can cause so much damage?
 It turns out this small pebble caused the water to overflow for several weeks before enough water accumulated for us to notice.

 Removing the pebble was easy but we still had a big mess on our hands.
 It was time to air out the concrete subfloors.
 Beneath the flooring, we used Floor Muffler, a padded acoustical underlayment which is a requirement by many condominiums for sound reduction purposes.
 This pad served as a barrier and reduced the amount of moisture soaking into my wood floors.
 I started by taking up the baseboards along the wall and each plank one at a time while saving the planks which were still in good shape.